Maurogv/SearchBar-AlbumBar-LanguageLink/en-README.md

 A second type of content is a link to the page I had written in a second language, from Italian into English or vice versa.
 A third type of content that enriches the text is a link to my photos albums published on Google+ Photos, Flickr and Facebook, and galleries that I built on Flickr that lets you organize the shared photos.

-In the last ten years I have often photographed, as amateur and because I felt to make it, without artistic purposes or any study on photography.
+In the last ten years I have often photographed, as amateur and because I felt to do it, without artistic purposes or any study on photography.
 The photographs can be divided into four sections.
 The first consists of photographs come from my rides in my neighborhood, in my town, hills, lakes and mountains of Lombardy, some trips or short journey;